accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 The criterion does not apply to the following elements:
 - The text is part of a logo or brand name of an organisation or company.
 - The text or the text contained in the graphic element is purely decorative.
-- The text is part of an graphic element conveying information, but the text itself does not provide any essential information.
+- The text is part of a graphic element conveying information, but the text itself does not provide any essential information.
 - The text or the text contained in the graphic element is part of an interface element on which no action is possible (for example, a disabled button).

 ##### Evaluation methodology {class="disclosure methodo"}